teymuri/milton/README.md

 so that the composer can focus on his composition rather than following midi messages.
 This package is a *work-in-progress* and *in active development*.
 Your feedback is very welcome! :-)

+# Install
+Run the command `pip install akkord` to install Akkord from Pypi.

 # Quick Start

 ```python